BetaNYC/NYC-CIF/Assignments/W02-Putting-it-all-Together.md

 On Friday, 9 October, you will have to do a group presentation and give us two slides.

- - 1. What are they doing now,
+1. You need to point out (up to three things) what a Community Board is doing well.
+If you can't point out three well things, point out what they are doing ok.
- - 2. What can be improved / 3 suggestions
+2. Point out three things that a Community Board can do to improve its digital footprint.

 Share this google docs and the email address cif@beta.nyc